sdaps/website/pages/FAQ.rst

    \textbox*{6cm}{Some textbox}
    \makenodeinlasttextbox{This will appear inside the textbox.}

-|/!/| If you use questionnaire IDs and would like to stamp multiple questionnaires at a time, then the above code does not work as is.
+.. attention:: If you use questionnaire IDs and would like to stamp multiple questionnaires at a time, then the above code does not work as is.
 We need to layer another hack around it.
 This is because the class tries to conserve memory and breaks the hack at the same time.
 We need to enable output again, which needs two steps unfortunately.
 A new command[3]_:

 ::